-It should be noted that some of these areas of development will take longer to deliver than the fiveyear period of this Strategic Plan, and some will depend on future funding decisions that are currently unpredictable.
+It should be noted that some of these areas of development will take longer to deliver than the five-year period of this Strategic Plan, and will depend future funding decisions that are currently unpredictable.
 The linkages between our local strategic priorities and enablers and the National Health and Wellbeing Outcome are set out in Annex 3.